kavinderd/xmlsoccer/README.md

 The available API calls are defined when you instantiate an Xmlsoccer::Client object.
 Unlike the previous version of this gem, no specific call is hardcoded, rather the methods defined in the [xmlsoccer](http://www.xmlsoccer.com/FootballData.asmx?WSDL) documentation are dynamically defined.
 This change makes the gem much more lightweight but relies on the user to be conscious of the arguments passed to any method.

-All methods and parameters that are listed on [xmlsoccer](http://www.xmlsoccer.com/FootballData.asmx?WSDL) need to be translated to underscore style when using this gem.
+All methods and parameters that are listed on [xmlsoccer](http://www.xmlsoccer.com/FootballData.asmx?WSDL) need to be translated to snake case when using this gem.
 For example, `GetFixturesByDateInterval` should be  `get_fixtures_by_date_interval` and `'StartDateString'` should be `start_date_string`

 Example Use: